Vulnerability, The Last Taboo?

 Depending on your values, you may struggle with choosing between what may seem to be opposing alternatives.
 Sometimes (but not always) you can’t be both.
 Sometimes you just have to accept what is there, without judging it.
 Your answer to that question may actually be a cause of vulnerability for you… and so the cycle starts again.

 The old adage we teach what we most need to learn rings absolutely true.
 I have spent years working through issues of accepting and embracing my vulnerability.
 It’s still a challenge for me, but I’ve been practicing for years and it gets better and easier.
 Believe me.
 I spent years feeling nervous, anxious and profoundly deranged trying to keep all the plates spinning, while trying to look cool as a cucumber.
 Will I ever have it totally mastered?
 Probably not!
 But then again, I don’t know that mastering emotions is the kind of goal I am looking to achieve anyway.
 Emotions by their very nature are erratic and arousing.
 Some are pleasant, others are not.
 But emotions in their essence are a necessary part of life, as necessary and water, air, food and sleep, yet these things are not judged as invalid, in the way that emotions often are.

-Feelings add value, colour and texture to what would otherwise be rather rudimentary and cardboard lives.
+Feelings add value, color and texture to what would otherwise be rather rudimentary and cardboard lives.
 Why would anyone want to dominate the one thing that gives their life its authenticity, its spark and its vigour?
 Conversely, being a slave to one’s emotions is also unsavoury and potentially deadly.
-Common Sense is called common sense for a reason.
-It’s everywhere and everyone has access to it… in theory at least!
-Learning to allow access to feelings, process them and foster acceptance is where the magic lies.
+Common Sense is called commonsense for a reason.
+It’s everywhere and everyone has access to it, in theory at least!
+Learning to allow feelings, process them, and foster acceptance is where the magic lies.

 Find the edge, find the distance you’re prepared to get to, wait and see.
 Don’t judge it, don’t push it.
 Just wait and see…What can you see?
 Let me know.